strangewiz/digitaltime/README.md

 ways to do the same thing.

 2020-06-25: Currently the app eventually stops updating the timeline, and one has to tap on the complication itself to get things started.
+Sometimes things work all day, sometimes things die after 3 or 4 hours.
+See FB7708205 for reference.